Quick Fix "SSD Not Showing up" in Windows 10 without Data Loss

 - Don't do any operations to your SDD, for example, create a new partition with the unallocated space.
 Otherwise, the possibility of partition and data recovery on SSD will be slim.

-- "Partition Recovery" is a paid feature, so you need to purchase MiniTool Partition Wizard Professional Edition for SSD not appearing issue repair.
-Or you can download its Trial Edition to check whether the lost partitions can be scanned and then purchase a key to recover them.
+- "Partition Recovery" is a paid feature so the Free Edition can’t be used to recover lost partitions.
+But you can download the Free Edition to check whether the lost partitions can be scanned or purchase its Professional Edition to recover them.

 Step 1: Launch MiniTool Partition Wizard Professional Edition, and then you will see there are many features in the main interface.
 Here please click "Partition Recovery" from "Check Disk" menu after selecting the target SSD or right click on the target disk to select "Partition Recovery".

 Step 2: Then you need to choose a scanning range for SSD partition recovery.
 Here are three modes, "Full Disk" should be chosen to help to scan the entire SSD.
 Click "Next" to continue.

 Step 3: Then MiniTool Partition Wizard will provide you with two scanning methods, "Quick Scan" or "Full Scan".
 The former can restore your lost or deleted partitions which are continuous.
 And the latter can scan each sector of the specified scanning range on your SSD.
 If "Quick Scan" doesn't work well, try "Full Scan" at once.